 Most volunteers have visions of themselves standing guard over nesting mothers and vulnerable hatchlings.
 But often, the most valuable volunteer work can be in education: teaching children about ecosystems and turtles, helping communities find alternative incomes to selling meat and eggs, explaining that eggs are not aphrodisiacs.
 It might not be as Instagrammable – but it’s a long term and effective solution, and it really works.

 Turtle conservation in Ghana is very much in its infancy still – which is all the more reason to volunteer on its beaches, facing out into the Gulf of Guinea.
-On these sands, whipped by Saharan winds, you’re far more likely to be patrolling alongside local rangers rather than other tourists, as you protect nesting leatherbacks from poachers, fishing boats and heavy nets.
+On these sands, whipped by Saharan winds, you’re far more likely to be patrolling alongside local rangers than other tourists, as you protect nesting leatherbacks and olive ridley turtles from poachers, fishing boats and heavy nets hauled across the sand.